Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 6) Cashew Nuts

-Cashews are a true tree nut, and global production centers around Asia and Africa, with Vietnam and India being the top exporters (14).
+Cashews, a genuine tree nut, have production centers primarily in Asia and Africa, with Vietnam and India being the top exporters (14).

-Compared to other nuts, cashews have a higher concentration of carbohydrates, and they are slightly lower in fat.
+In contrast to various other nuts, cashews boast a relatively higher concentration of carbohydrates, while their fat content is slightly lower.

 Per ounce (28-gram) serving, they offer (15):